Atn-D/Kvaesitso-Icons/README.md

 If you want to help translating, go to [the project page](https://i18n.mm20.de/projects/kvaesitso-icons/strings/).

+Note that you'll need to have a GitHub account.

 ## License

 Kvaesitso-Icons is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 See [LICENSE](LICENSE) for additional information.